bluurryy/cargo-insert-docs/docs/cli.md

       --no-deps                 Don't build documentation for dependencies

 Mode Selection:
-      --check  Runs in 'check' mode, erroring if something is out of date
+      --check  Runs in 'check' mode, not writing to files but erroring if something is out of date

 Error Behavior:
       --allow-missing-section  Don't error when a section is missing